New Jersey lawmakers approve judicial pension measure

 The reform amounted to a change in judges' salaries, which are supposed to be protected from cuts by other branches of government in order to ensure an independent judiciary, they ruled.
 Judges and justices sometimes oppose actions by governors and legislatures.

-The amendment to the constitution passed the state Assembly by a vote of 62 to 3 on Monday and swept through the state Senate by a vote of 28 to 0.
+The amendment passed the state Assembly by a vote of 62 to 3 and swept through the state Senate by a vote of 28 to 0.

 The New Jersey State Bar Association said last week that the amendment "represents a rash reaction... and a dangerous intrusion by one branch of government into the independence of another, co-equal, branch of government."